Rectal culture

 What Abnormal Results Mean

 Abnormal results may mean you have an infection.
-This may be:
+This may include:

 - Bacterial infection